 Travel Report: Tianjin, China.

-July 2009.
-There were barely a handful of sights to check out in Tianjin and the traditional Ancient Culture Street was probably the city’s biggest draw.
-Take your time to saunter through the craft shops, sculpture stalls and upmarket lantern boutiques.
+There were barely a handful of sights to check out in Tianjin back in those days.
+From the modest collection of sights on offer, Ancient Culture Street was the city’s biggest draw.
+Trust us to arrive on a Sunday when most of the shops were closed.
+Normally, the street was awash with open craft shops, sculpture stalls, restaurants and upmarket lantern boutiques.

-There’s a sizeable temple on Ancient Culture Street too, while all the surrounding buildings are Qing replicas, with their red and green facades and ornate, painted windows.
+There’s also a sizeable temple on Ancient Culture Street.
+All the surrounding buildings are Qing replicas, their red and green facades featuring ornate, painted windows.

-July 2009.
-This kooky museum, known locally as Porcelain House, is a contemporary centre for pottery and antiques.
-Originally an old colonial building, the entire structure was remodelled using broken porcelain parts by eccentric museum founder Zhang Lianzhi.
-You can wander around inside for 60RMB.
+This is Porcelain House, a contemporary centre for pottery and antiques.
+Originally an old colonial building, the entire structure was remodelled using broken porcelain parts by the eccentric artist, Zhang Lianzhi.

-July 2009.
 Tianjin’s small but pretty Zhonxing Park was a good place for observing locals going about their daily lives.
-On the day of my visit there was a collection of old ladies performing elaborate stretching exercises, while gossiping mothers kept half an eye on their children as they frolicked around a large fountain.
+On the day of my visit there was a collection of old ladies performing elaborate stretching exercises to traditional dance music.
+Elsewhere, gossiping mothers kept half an eye on their children as they frolicked around a large fountain.

-For more on my adventures in Tianjin, take a look at my short story Give Me Money!
+Above all, that evening was memorable due to the fact that our waitress was a bit of a maniac.
+For a more detailed account of my time in Tianjin, take a look at my short story Give Me Money!

 Like these?
 I’ve also written a zillion other travel reports from all across China.

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.